benfgit/falcon-core-linux/docs/extensions/extend_processor.rst

 Virtual methods from the IProcessor class are available to be override:

 -   *Configure(const YAML::Node &node, const GlobalContext& context)* : The graph (yaml file) describe the node with some parameters specific to the processor.
-This method is the time to read it, process it and store it for later.
+This method is the time to read it, process it (checking errors) and store it for later.

 -   *CreatePorts()* : This part make use of the internal available methods from Iprocessor (see the API documentation) for creating input port (*create_input_port*), readable sharable state (*create_readable_shared_state*) and output port (*create_output_port*).

--   *CompleteStreamInfo()* (?)
+-   *CompleteStreamInfo()* set extra information for output datastream and parameters specific to the datatype, check additional conditions as for example same numbers of input / output slot if there are related

 -   *Prepare(GlobalContext& context)* : prepare state of the node aka connecting servor ... etc.

 -   *Unprepare(GlobalContext& context)* : undo the prepare method

--   *Preprocess(ProcessingContext& context)* : pre-process state of the note aka clear states
+-   *Preprocess(ProcessingContext& context)* : pre-process state of the note aka clear states The Preprocess part is synchronized between processor.
+So, all processor will wait for that others finished this part.
+    At the difference of prepare step, it is done in their own thread.

 -   *Process(ProcessingContext& context)* : process state of the node : for loop while the context does not send a terminated signal